 Smart Blocks

 Smart blocks are powerful components designed to support common gamification use cases and integrate with all of Trophy’s features including metrics, achievements and streaks.
+You can find all smart blocks in the Recommended Blocks section, and they are always recognizable by the icon.
+Watch Charlie walk through smart blocks and how they work:

 Read more about the use case of each smart block: